dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 ### Get your connection string

 For the purposes of this tutorial, you will enter your storage connection string directly into a script.
-For more information about connection strings, see [Configure a Connection String to Azure Storage](TBD).
+For more information about connection strings, see [Configure a Connection String to Azure Storage](storage-configure-connection-string).

     let storageConnString = "..." // fill this in from your storage account

 > [AZURE.NOTE] Your storage account key is similar to the root password for your storage account.
 Always be careful to protect your storage account key.
 Avoid distributing it to other users, hard-coding it, or saving it in a plain-text file that is accessible to others.
 Regenerate your key using the Azure Portal if you believe it may have been compromised.

 For applications, the best way to maintain your storage connection string is in a configuration file.
-You can use the **CloudConfigurationManager** class to fetch configuration settings regardless of whether the client application is running on the desktop, on a mobile device, in an Azure virtual machine, or in an Azure cloud service.

 To fetch the connection string from a configuration file, use:

     // Parse the connection string and return a reference to the storage account. let storageConnString = CloudConfigurationManager.GetSetting("StorageConnectionString")

+Using Azure Configuration Manager is optional.
+You can also use an API such as the .NET Framework's **ConfigurationManager** class.

 ### Parse the connection string

-To parse the connection strinng, use:
+To parse the connection string, use:

     // Parse the connection string and return a reference to the storage account. let storageAccount = CloudStorageAccount.Parse(storageConnString)

-Using Azure Configuration Manager is optional.
-You can also use an API such as the .NET Framework's **ConfigurationManager** class.

 ### Create the Blob service client